lilyjma/Flask-React-Postgres/README.md

         }
     ```

-    Later you'll set environment variables, you'll need this info.
+    Later when you set environment variables, you'll need this info.
 The tenant will be saved as 'AZURE_TENANT_ID', appId as 'AZURE_CLIENT_ID', and password as 'AZURE_CLIENT_SECRET'.